crukci-bioinformatics/mga-referencebuilder/README.md

-# CRUK-CI Bioinformatics Reference Builder Pipeline - Nextflow Version
+# CRUK-CI Bioinformatics MGA Reference Builder Pipeline

-A pipeline to build our reference data structure.
+A pipeline to build references for the MGA application.